Leah O'Reilly, PsyD, LPC

 Dr. O'Reilly is available Mondays - Thursdays 9am to 6pm.
 She is currently only accepting new patients for morning and early afternoon appointments (9am to 2pm).
 She is not available Fridays-Sundays.

 Dr. O'Reilly is completing her requirements to receive licensure as a psychologist.
 She works with children 5 and older, adolescents, and adults in individual therapy.
 She also conducts psychological assessment/evaluations (personality, cognitive, and ADHD).
-The primary issues she works with include mood disorders (anxiety, depression, etc.), behavioral issues (ADHD, ODD), interpersonal issues, family life, LGBTQA+ issues, and trauma.
+The primary issues she works with include mood disorders (anxiety, depression, etc.), behavioral issues (ADHD, ODD), interpersonal issues, family life, LGBTQA+ affirming therapy, and trauma.

 She adheres to an eclectic, culturally dynamic approach to therapy that best fits the individual.
 She draws from psychodynamic, strengths-based, humanistic, interpersonal, LGBTQIA, and cognitive-behavioral based therapies.
 She finds that working with the individual to create a healing relationship is most important.